Are you looking for ways to save on energy in your home?

 Savings: £ £ £ £ £

-Another handy way to make electricity savings is to simply turn off your appliances and unplug them instead of leaving them on standby.
+Another handy way to save energy is to simply turn off your appliances and unplug them instead of leaving them on standby.

-Your devices will be wasting energy while they’re left on standby, which means you’ll be wasting money.
+Your devices will be wasting energy while they’re left on standby, which means you’ll be wasting money on your electricity bill.

 Things you might want to consider turning off and unplugging instead of leaving on standby include your TV, digital TV box, router and any multi-room speakers that aren’t currently in use.